ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt4-travisci.md

   - fab publish:"Build site"
 ```

-The above file is responsible for testing every pushed source code and also for automatic deployment of the output folder contents (html) to the master branch.
-Chnage the theme repository in the above file if you are using a different theme.
+The above file is responsible for testing every pushed source code and also for automatic deployment of the output folder contents (HTML) to the master branch.
+Change the theme repository in the above file if you are using a different theme.

 - The final step is to add the following line to the top of your `README.md` file.